 How to Get to Paris

 - Paris may very well be one of the easiest places to get to in Europe, with two major airports (Charles de Gaulle is or Orly) and a few surrounding smaller ones.
-Compare prices on flights with Skyscanner and use this tool to help plan the fastest route to and from the Paris airports to the city.
+Use this tool to help plan the fastest route to and from the Paris airports to the city.

 - Paris is also very accessible by train or bus from the rest of Europe.